Kulsgam/getInput-C-library/README.md

                        // char str[5]; // WRONG

-                   // Likewise if you specify the number of characters to read in a string, you have to have an array without the number of elements exceeding the character limit
+                   // Likewise if you specify the number of characters to read in a string, you have to have an array with at least character limit + 1 as the size of the array

 You can also specify how many characters should be read for other datatypes than strings too!